NOTE: The Tableau with MFA user authentication method is supported starting in version 2.9.8 by leveraging personal access tokens.

 Fill in the form.

-• Server URL - This is the "base" URL of your Tableau Server/Online.
+• Server URL - This is the “base” URL of your Tableau Server/Cloud.
 In these examples, the Server URL is in bold: https://tableau.zuar.com/#/home and https://us-east-1.online.tableau.com/#/site/zuar/home

-• User Name - This is your Tableau Server/Online username.
+• User Name - This is your Tableau Server/Cloud username.

-• Password - This is your Tableau Server/Online password.
+• Password - This is your Tableau Server/Cloud password.

-• Site - This is your Tableau Server/Online site.
-For Tableau Server's default site you can leave this field blank (e.g. https://tableau.zuar.com/#/home).
-Tableau Online always has a site.
+• Site - This is your Tableau Server/Cloud site.
+For Tableau Server’s default site you can leave this field blank (e.g. https://tableau.zuar.com/#/home).
+Tableau Cloud always has a site and it must be input into the form.
 In these examples, the Site is in bold: https://tableau.zuar.com/#/site/Demo/home and https://us-east-1.online.tableau.com/#/site/zuar/home

 Click Next.